Overview

 Common options:

-• color - color
+• color - color of function graph

 Empirical function options: